University of Warwick, 11-13 December 2019

 - Amaury Lambert (Sorbonne & Collegè de France)

 - Julia Palacios (Stanford)

 - Anita Winter (Duisburg Essen)

 There will be a poster reception on the evenings of 11 December, taking place in the lobby of the Zeeman Building.
-Submissions (title and abstract) are to be submitted via the relevant webform, in addition to completing the normal registration process.
+Submissions for this session are now closed.
 There will also be an opportunity to present a short summary of your poster as a brief talk in a Poster Summaries session earlier in the same day.

 - Nicole Althermeler (Bielefeld)

 - Suzie Brown (Warwick)

 - Josué Corujo Rodríguez (CEREMADE, Université Paris Dauphine) [poster summary]